5 Best Infant Life Jackets, Tested by a Dad and Baby

 - Slow to dry

-Weight range: Up to 30 lbs. | Material: Nylon | Weight: 7.5 oz.
+Dimensions 12" (L) x 4" (W) x 17" (H) | Weight range: Up to 30 lbs. | Material: Nylon | Weight: 7.5 oz.

-“The bright red color was very visible while in the water, and everything from the zipper to the belts to the buckles all felt well made.”
+“The bright red color was very visible while in the water, and everything from the zipper to the belts to the buckles all felt well-made.”

 The short answer is yes, but the long answer is more complicated.
 “There’s not one thing that can drown-proof a child,” says Hoffman.
 “When we think about drowning prevention, we think about layers of protection.”
 The first layer of protection, he explains, is supervision, which means having a competent, close and capable adult present when a child is in or around water.
-The other layers include having barriers to accessing water (such as having four-sided pool fencing, using toilet locks and emptying wading pools, bathtubs and buckets when not in use), arranging swimming lessons for children over the age of one and, of course, using life jackets.
+The other factors include barriers to accessing water (such as having four-sided pool fencing, using toilet locks and emptying wading pools, bathtubs and buckets when not in use), arranging swimming lessons for children over the age of one (according to the AAP) and, of course, using life jackets.
 “A life jacket used in a swimming pool can be another layer to help ensure that that child will not be submerged,” says Hoffman.

 It’s important to note, though, that there are four different categories of US Coast Guard-approved personal flotation devices.
 The best infant life jackets for boating should always be a US Coast Guard-approved type II vest, as these help to keep your little one upright and floating face up in the water.
 On the other hand, a type III jacket or vest, which includes the popular puddle jumpers, is only designed for use in calm, shallow waters such as pools.

-In addition to US Coast Guard-approval, the other key factor—particularly when it comes to infants—is fit.
+In addition to US Coast Guard approval, the other key factor, particularly when it comes to infants, is fit.
 “If a parent is going to use a flotation device for an infant, we would urge them to make sure that it fits correctly,” says Hoffman.

 Determining a proper fit starts with the life jacket’s weight range.
 Manufacturers must clearly label a life vest’s weight ranges, and most infant life jackets fit children who fall under the 30-pound threshold.
 You’ll also want to look for adjustable straps on the shoulders, waist and crotch area to help adjust the vest for a close, proper fit.
 When an infant life vest is worn correctly, it should be snug enough that your little one can’t slip out of the vest, and it should never rise above baby’s chin or ears.